bird-house/flyingpigeon/docs/source/descriptions/index.rst

 -----------------------

-CASTf90 first downloads fields from NCEP reanalysis (sea level pressure, slp, as default) and then searches for a given simulation period the most similar cases within a given data base period according to a given distance measure.
-Finally it writes the N most similar days including the calculated distances for them to an output file
+CASTf90 first downloads fields from NCEP reanalysis (sea level pressure, slp, as default) and then searches in a given simulation period for the most similar cases within a given data base period according to a given distance measure.
+Finally, it writes the N most similar days, including their calculated distances from the reference case, to an output file.

 .. _extract_coordinates